 The other is the civil calendar begins with the Hebrew month of Tishri, which corresponds to the Gregorian months of September and October.
 This is the beginning of the agricultural season.
 That is, the civil calendar is aligned with the agricultural season beginning with the early rains that softened the ground for plowing, which was done in October and November.
 This was followed by the sowing of wheat and barley seed in November and December.
 Then the winter rains would come in December and January to maintain the ground moist.
-This was followed by the blossoming of the almond trees in January and February, and the citrus harvest in February and March.
+This was followed by the blossoming of the almond trees in January and February and the citrus harvest in February and March.
 (3)

 The spring or latter rains fell in March-April (Nisan), concurrent with the beginning of the barley harvest.
 The dry season was from April-May (Iyyar) to September-October (Tishri).
 The barley harvest lasted through the spring months and was followed by the wheat harvest in May-June (Sivan).
 The grape harvest came next during the months of June-July (Tammuz).
 The months of July-August (Ab) were the time of the olive harvest.
 The season ended with the harvest of dates and figs in August-September (Elul).

 Biblical Calendar Leap Years